 - Domain with query parameter:

-- Of the URL components listed above, only the domain is required.
-Protocol, subdomain, port, path, and search with query parameters are optional.
+- Protocol, subdomain, port, path, and search with query parameters are optional.

 - Paths are case sensitive.